MiguelFernande/MiguelFernande/README.md

 # Welcome to My GitHub Page!

 Hi there!
-I'm new collage graduate with a passion for software development and technology, currently focused on iOS development, AI, and web development.
+I'm new university graduate with a passion for software development and technology, currently focused on iOS development, AI, and web development.
 My journey so far has been hands-on, with experiences in Java, C++, Swift, JavaScript, and Python.

 ## About Me